AndyObtiva/glimmer-dsl-web/README.md

 **Hello, Form!**

-[Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) gives access to all Web Browser built-in features like HTML form validations, input focus, events, and element functions from a very terse and productive Ruby GUI DSL.
+[Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) gives access to all Web Browser built-in features like HTML form validations, input focus, events, and element functions from a very terse and productive Ruby HTML DSL.

 Glimmer GUI code in the frontend: